cysouw/diathesis/text/c08_preverbs.md

 ### --- Empty reflexives --- {.unnumbered}

 Some verbs need an extra reflexive pronoun when they get a preverb, though the valency of the construction does not change.
 The reflexive pronoun is thus neither a self-inflicting reflexive construction, nor a marker of the diathesis itself.
-The reflexive pronouns in these cases seem to be mostly 'empty', except for putting a slight emphasis on the agency of the nominative subject (cf. 'free' reflexives in [@sec:reflexive-no-diathesis]).
+The reflexive pronouns in these cases seem to be mostly "empty", except for putting a slight emphasis on the agency of the nominative subject (cf. "free" reflexives in [@sec:reflexive-no-diathesis]).

 ### [ N | N ] Preverb reflexive intransitive alternations {#sec:preverb-reflexive}